 Thinking of buying a business?

-Southwest Florida is growing rapidly and it is one of the hottest markets in Florida.
+Florida’s population is growing rapidly, and it is one of the hottest markets in the country for relocation.
 Now is a great time to buy a business here!

 Key elements of the purchase process:

 1. Initial Meeting – Objectives, Needs and Requirements Review

 In preparation for this initial meeting with your business broker, make sure you outline your specific personal goals and objectives.
 This will provide a good starting point to begin a detailed search of our large listing inventory.
 From there we will develop a selection of “target” businesses for your review.
 If you are not sure exactly what you want, you should discuss different options with your broker.
 The more information you can give to your broker the better.
 That way we can understand what it is that you are looking for, and we can help guide you in the right direction.

 Most businesses market their sale confidentially.
 In order to have the name of the business disclosed, as well as have financial statements provided to you, you will be required to sign a standard Non-Disclosure Agreement and fill out a Buyer Questionnaire, which is required by the business owner.
 Then you will be sent the Confidential Business Review or CBR for short, and it will contain all of the confidential details about the business for sale.
 If you have further interest in the opportunity, then we will schedule a meeting between you and the seller.

 Arrangements will be made to meet with the seller and visit the target business location (if applicable), normally at a time that will not disrupt operations, in order to maintain confidentiality.